Are you solving the right problem? Turning insight into action

 Part 2: From objectives to outcomes

-So, you’ve elicited and captured the requirements, identified the root cause or causes, and built a clear picture of the problem, which has called for the need of a project.
-Now the target end state of the business at the close of the project needs to be ironed out: the objective.
+So, you have elicited and captured the requirements, identified the root cause, or causes, and built a clear picture of the problem, which has called for the need of a project.
+Now the target end state of the business at the close of the project needs to be clearly defined: the objective.

 What is the objective?

-Let’s be clear what we mean by ‘objective’ from CITI’s perspective.
-Projects often include a core target end state which must be reached by the close of the project, but also other peripheral aims or ‘sub-objectives’ – driven by individual stakeholder agendas or differing views of what they feel an outcome should be.
-At CITI, we believe that this dilution of focus creates confusion and lack of clear direction.
+Let us be clear what we mean by ‘objective’ from CITI’s perspective.
+Projects often have multiple ‘objectives’ which might include products, processes, outcomes, benefits, or other results; this is confusing.
+So, we use the word objective to describe the singular end state which marks the close of the project.
+The other so-called ‘objectives’ are not ignored – they are framed using more appropriate terms, e.g., impacts, benefits, or critical success factors (CSFs).
+These are often driven by individual stakeholders’ agendas or differing views of what they feel the outcomes should be.
+At CITI, we know that calling everything by the same name, ‘objectives,’ creates confusion and lack of clear direction.

 Problem